luizomf/simple_typescript_only_start_project/README.md

 - JavaScript;
 - Type "y" and hit "Enter";

-This will create a file called `.eslint.js`.
+This will create a file called `.eslintrc.js`.
 This file will change ESLint behavior.
 We'll need to change it for our purposes (see bellow).

 ## Creating folders and changing configuration files

 Now, create two folders, one called "src" and another called "dist".
 The src (source) folder is we're you'll add all your TypeScript files.
-The dist (distribution) folder, is we're you'll put all your other files, like HTML and CSS.
+The "dist" (distribution) folder, is where you'll put all your other files, like HTML and CSS.

 We'll configure TypeScript to compile all files from "src" folder to "dist" folder keeping the same folder structure.

 If you are an experienced developer, you may use Webpack or some lib/framework that will do it automatically for you.
-I'm not going to talk about those here.
+I'm not going to talk about that here.

 Please, change `.eslintrc.js` file to the following: